Undergraduate study at Sunderland

 Commonly, an undergraduate course will require an amount of UCAS points from A-levels or similarly equivalent qualifications.
 The UCAS website has a handy calculator for you to work out the points you hold or may be predicted to gain.

 For students who do not hold formal qualifications, there are other pathways to undergraduate degrees and this may be based on work experience.
-Our integrated foundation years are the ideal pathway for students who have missed the required grades or have valuable experience.
+Our integrated foundation degrees are the ideal pathway for students who have missed the required grades or have valuable experience.

 Get funding support